Portfolio optimization with mixture vector autoregressive models: Conclusions

 \section{Conclusions}

-The paper presents an innovative way of using Mixture vector autoregressive models for portfolio optimization.
-The method consists in deriving analytically predictive distributions of future observations, and use the covariance matrix, together with modern portfolio theory, to build an efficient portfolio and obtain a distribution for future returns.
+The paper presents an innovative way of using mixture vector autoregressive models for portfolio optimisation.
+The method consists in deriving analytically predictive distributions of future observations, and use the conditional covariance matrix, together with modern portfolio theory, to build an efficient portfolio and obtain a distribution for future returns.
 We have seen in fact that, assuming multivariate normal distributions for mixture components, the conditional predictive distribution of the portfolio return at a future horizon $h$ itself follows a (univariate) mixture of $g^h$ normal components, depending on observation up to the present.

-The methodology was tested both on a simulated and a real dataset and compared with the widely used dynamic conditional correlation model, which uses multivariate GARCH to estimate conditional correlations.
-The conclusion was that the two methods have similar performance on the analyzed datasets, suggesting the proposed method can be considered a valid alternative.
+The methodology was tested both on a simulated and a real dataset.
+For the latter, we compared performance of MVAR with the widely used dynamic conditional correlation model, which uses multivariate GARCH to estimate conditional correlations, and with the VAR model, using a rolling-window forecasting scheme.
+In particular, forecasting accuracy was assessed using three strictly proper scoring rules, averaged over the number of forecasts.
+In terms of minimum variance portfolios, the conclusion was that the MVAR and DCC-GARCH have similar performance on the analysed datasets, suggesting MVAR may be considered a valid alternative to DCC-GARCH.
+Furthermore, it was seen that MVAR outperformed VAR.

+There are various ways in which the methodology could be extended.
+One possibility is to employ the GMVAR model \citep{KALLIOVIRTA2016485} in place of the MVAR model.
+GMVAR has the useful property that the mixing weights depend on past values of the process.
+On the other hand, the region for the autoregressive parameters of GMVAR is restricted to a subset of that of MVAR.
+Also, MVAR and GMVAR have different dynamics and stationary distributions.
+So the two classes of models complement each other.

-A possible extension of this method is to incorporate factor models, in order to be able to model a large number of possibly correlated assets at a time.
+Another possible extension of our method is to incorporate factor models, in order to be able to model a large number of possibly correlated assets at a time.
 In addition, distribution assumptions other than normal can be made on the innovation terms.
 For example, considering a distribution with heavy tails might need a smaller number of components to fit the data.
 However, estimation would become much more complicated, and numerical algorithms would be required.